taeheelee90/eventManagement/README.md

 # eventManagement
 https://eventmanagement-2021.herokuapp.com/

-Event Management Application connect users and events which have related tag or location.
+Event Management Application connects users and events which have related tag or location.

 ## User
 Users can create and join event or activity.